Multi types and reasonable space: Introduction

-\paragraph{Reasonable Space.} It is only very recently that results about reasonable space for the $\l$-calculus have started to appear, under the impulse of the advances about reasonable time.
-Forster, Kunze, and Roth showed that the maximum size of $\l$-terms during evaluation---the natural space cost model---is reasonable \cite{DBLP:journals/pacmpl/ForsterKR20} (that is, it is \emph{linearly} related to the space of Turing machines, as prescribed by Slot and van Emde Boas \cite{DBLP:journals/iandc/SlotB88,DBLP:books/el/leeuwen90/Boas90}).
+\paragraph*{Reasonable space.} It is only very recently that results about reasonable space for the $\l$-calculus have started to appear, under the impulse of the advances about reasonable time.
+Forster, Kunze, and Roth showed that the maximum size of $\l$-terms during evaluation---the natural space cost model---is reasonable \citep{DBLP:journals/pacmpl/ForsterKR20} (that is, it is \emph{linearly} related to the space of Turing machines, as prescribed by Slot and van Emde Boas \citep{DBLP:journals/iandc/SlotB88,DBLP:books/el/leeuwen90/Boas90}).
 Such a notion of space, however, cannot account for logarithmic space, which is the smallest robust space class, playing the role of $\P$ for space.
 To study logarithmic space, indeed, one needs a separation between \emph{input} space and \emph{work} space, which cannot be modeled taking as space the size of $\l$-terms.
-Very recently, Accattoli, Dal Lago, and Vanoni have also shown that the space used by the \emph{\SpKAM}, a variant over the KAM, is a reasonable space cost model accounting for logarithmic space \cite{LICS2022}, solving the longstanding open problem.
+Very recently, Accattoli, Dal Lago, and Vanoni have also shown that the space used by the \emph{\SpKAM}, a variant over the KAM, is a reasonable space cost model accounting for logarithmic space \citep{LICS2022}, solving the longstanding open problem.
 The \SpKAM tweaks the KAM in two orthogonal ways: \begin{enumerate} \item \emph{Space optimizations}: it performs two space optimizations, \emph{environment unchaining} and \emph{eager garbage collection}.
 Unchaining is a folklore optimization that prevents space leaks, that is, it keeps the environment compact.
 Eager garbage collection maximizes the reuse of space.
 Essentially, alive closures are compacted and dead closures are removed as soon as possible.

 \item \emph{No environment sharing nor pointers}: the sharing of environments used in the implementation of the KAM is \emph{disabled}, and additionally environments (as well as the argument stack) are \emph{not} represented as linked lists (via pointers).
 Environments and stacks are instead simply unstructured \emph{strings}.
-These changes are somewhat counter-intuitive but they are in fact mandatory for reasonable space, see \cite{LICS2022} for extensive discussions. \end{enumerate}
+These changes are somewhat counter-intuitive but they are in fact mandatory for reasonable space, because sharing rests on pointers, which break the reasonability requirement, see \citep{LICS2022} for extensive discussions. \end{enumerate}

 Accattoli, Dal Lago, and Vanoni also show results about two \emph{time} cost models for the \SpKAM: if time is defined as the number of $\beta$ steps (which is the natural, high-level cost model), then the machine is unreasonable (more precisely, the overhead of the machine is not polynomial), while if time is considered as the time taken by the \SpKAM implementation, then it turns out to be a reasonable cost model.
 Therefore, the \SpKAM is reasonable for both time and space, even if for such a simultaneous reasonability one has to pick an unusual and low-level notion of time.